-Stay up to date on the latest developements on this ever changing situation.
+Stay up to date on the latest developments on this ever changing situation.

 Public Transportation is an Essential Service and Will Continue to Operate to the Furthest Extent Possible

 Public transportation is an essential service and will continue to operate to the furthest extent possible.
-In order to better comply with social distancing requirements on the bus, please reserve travel to essential trips, or those listed as aproved activities in the latest Stay Well VC order, as ammended on May 20, 2020.
-Fore more information and details about ther order visit the VC Emergency page here.
+In order to better comply with social distancing requirements on the bus, please reserve travel to essential trips.
+Fore more information and details about Ventura County response to COVID-19 visit the VC Emergency page here.

 Customer Service Center (CSC)